Seeing the Intangible: Survey of Image Classification into High-Level and Abstract Categories: Defining High-Level Visual Semantics

-As such, ACs are a powerful resource for tasks such as automatic indexing, retrieval and management of visual data.
 Importantly, the automatic association of ACs to images could lead to breakthroughs in a wide range of applications, including Web image search, online picture-sharing communities, and scientific and academic endeavors.
 It would benefit multiple applications by improving multimedia querying of digital libraries, as automatically generated ACs could be used for Boolean search, as traditional metadata are.
 Furthermore, enabling machines to recognize the potential of images to communicate ACs could be useful to CH institutions, to enhance their visual collections’ documentation, descriptions, and mediation--for example, using detected ACs to inform the design of multimodal interactive environments.
 Additionally, it could benefit public institutions building narratives about their visual objects to engage people from different backgrounds or with different abilities, companies in the creative sector exploiting their already existing catalogues, and companies building products or services related to specific abstract concepts.

-Given that there seems to be very scarce work within computer vision that explicitly tackles the task of abstract concept detection, and that many recent works seem to discuss the similar non-concrete entities by using different terminology, we find it is first necessary to characterize what exactly such "abstract", or “high level”, semantics of an image entail, and then what computer vision tasks and automatic detection approaches are related to it.
-As such, in order to provide a state of the art regarding the automatic detection of ACs from images, in this survey we investigate those questions and provide a systematic review of CV work that explicitly or implicitly approaches the problem of abstract concept detection (ACD) from still images.
-Specifically, this survey performs and provides:

-\begin{enumerate} \item An investigation and initial clustering of semantic entities that have been recognized to be part of “high level semantics” of visual data, based on a multidisciplinary investigation of high-level visual understanding (computer science, visual studies, and cognitive perspectives); \item A clustering of Computer Vision “high-level semantic visual understanding” tasks, and its direct mapping to the multidisciplinary understanding of “high level semantics” \end{enumerate}
+Despite the considerable potential of ACs as descriptors of `aspects of the human condition' for visual indexing, the CV community has only recently started to tackle subjective and abstract content analysis \cite{hussain2017automaticunderstanding}.
+At first glance, challenges associated with high-level visual semantics become evident, including subjective perception influenced by personal and situational factors \cite{zhao2018affectiveimage}, a lack of shared methods and communication among researchers, class imbalances in popular datasets, and increased variability in query results involving abstract words \cite{abgaz2021methodologysemantic, kiela2014learningimage, lazaridou2015combininglanguage}.
+Furthermore, there is no explicit task definition or specific purpose datasets for AC image classification or AC detection from images.
+This lack of clarity necessitates an additional aspect of this survey: to explore past CV research that may have addressed the task implicitly, using different terminology.